Dany Mota

 Starting his senior career in Luxembourg at CS Pétange, Mota moved to Italy in 2014 to Serie B club Virtus Entella.
 He spent four seasons at the club, having his breakthrough season in the 2018–19 Serie C where he scored 13 league goals.
 The following season Mota moved to Juventus U23, where he spent the first half of the season, before moving to Monza for the second half, helping them gain promotion to the Serie B.

-Born in Luxembourg to Portuguese parents, Mota holds dual-citizenship.
+Born in Luxembourg to Portuguese parents, Mota holds dual citizenship.
 He has represented the Portugal national under-21 team at the 2021 UEFA European Under-21 Championship, helping them finish runners-up.

 Early life

-Born on 2 May 1998 in Niederkorn, Luxembourg to Portuguese immigrants, Mota holds both Luxembourgish and Portuguese citizenship.
+Born on 2 May 1998 in Niederkorn, Luxembourg to Portuguese immigrants, Mota holds both Luxembourgish and Portuguese nationality.

 Club career

 Virtus Entella

 On 17 September 2015, Serie B side Virtus Entella signed Mota.
 He made his professional debut on 14 May 2016, in a 2015–16 Serie B match against Avellino.
 Mota ended the season with two appearances.
 On 17 April 2017, Mota scored his first senior goal for Virtus Entella, in a 1–1 draw against Ternana.
 He scored one goal in six appearances during the 2016–17 season.
 The following season, Mota made three appearances in the league, and one in the Coppa Italia, without scoring.

 Mota's breakthrough season for Virtus Entella came in the 2018–19 Serie C. After scoring his first Coppa Italia goal against Salernitana on 12 August 2018, Mota scored a brace the following game in the league against Gozzano, his first in his professional career, before scoring once again the next matchday against Pisa.
 Mota scored his second brace for Virtus Entella on 20 February 2019, against Pistoiese in the league in a 3–1 home win.
 The player ended the season with 13 goals in 35 appearances in the league, as well as one goal in four Coppa Italia appearances.